trimstray/nginx-admins-handbook/README.md

   > When you restart NGINX you might encounter situation in which NGINX will stop, and won't start back again, because of syntax error.
 Reload method is safer than restarting because before old process will be terminated, new configuration file is parsed and whole process is aborted if there are any problems with it.

-  > To stop NGINX processes with waiting for the worker processes to finish serving current requests use `nginx -s quit` command.
+  > To stop Processes with waiting for the worker processes to finish serving current requests use `nginx -s quit` command.
 It's better than `nginx -s stop` for fast shutdown.

   From NGINX documentation: